Dough133 Assembly: Building a DIY Sourdough Proofer

 A barrel connector is used to connect the heater wires into the EBox.
 The wires are first soldered to the middle and outer conductors of the barrel, as shown below.

-Soldering the heater barrel connector
+Soldering wires to DC barrel connector

-Soldering the heater barrel connector
+Soldering wires to DC barrel connector

 Before the wires are soldered to the barrel connector, the connector cover and heat shrink tubing are placed on the wires and pushed away from the end where the soldering will be done.
 After the soldering is finished, the heat shrink tubing slid into place to protect the solder joint.
 The tubing is heated with a heat gun to shrink it so that it stays in place.

-Heat shrink tubing for the barrel connector
+Heat shrink tubing applied to barrel connector

-Heat shrink tubing for the barrel connector
+Heat shrink tubing applied to barrel connector

 Next, the cover and strain relief for the barrel connector is slid into place and screwed onto the barrel connector.

-Barrel connector with cover and strain relief
+Assembled barrel connector with strain relief

-Barrel connector with cover and strain relief
+Assembled barrel connector with strain relief

 Running wires through the cooler